Media & Press

 • Upworthy | 7 Personality Traits of People Who Walk Fast

-From the speed you move through the grocery store to how you approach your inbox, small behavioral patterns reveal deeper personality traits.
-Christal unpacks the psychology of urgency, conscientiousness, and what walking pace says about how we show up in the world.
+From the speed you move through the grocery store to how you approach your inbox, small behavioural patterns can reveal deeper personality traits.
+Christal offers a clinical psychology lens on walking pace and personality, which the piece expands into a look at how we show up in daily life.

 Global Reach